 Split-Dollar Life Insurance.
-The Company has certain split-dollar insurance, or bank-owned life insurance ("BOLI") arrangements with the named executive officers and certain other senior officers of the Company or its subsidiaries.
+The Company has certain split-dollar insurance or bank-owned life insurance ("BOLI") arrangements with each executive officer and certain other senior officers of the Company and/or its subsidiaries.
 Under these BOLI arrangements, the Company is the owner of, and pays all premiums for, insurance policies on an officer's life.
 Upon the death of the insured officer, a portion of the death benefit will be paid to beneficiary(ies) designated by the officer, subject to the terms and restrictions of the split-dollar endorsement agreement between the officer and the Company, and the balance is paid to the Company.

 Perquisites.
 Perquisites may be granted to executive officers and other employees, after proper consideration of the business need.
 Perquisites may include memberships in local clubs and the provision of a bank-owned automobile, or limited reimbursement toward the purchase of a personal automobile, that will be primarily used for Company business.
-All perquisites represent a very small portion of the Company's compensation program, and those for the named executive officers are disclosed according to regulation in the Summary Compensation Table below.
+All perquisites represent a very small portion of the Company's compensation program, and those for the named executive officers are disclosed according to regulation in the "Summary Compensation Table" on page 13 of this proxy statement.